Assessing realistic binding energies of some essential interstellar radicals with amorphous solid water. A fully quantum chemical approach: Computational results and discussion

 It is important to note that the small fluctuations observed in the calculated BEs compared to literature values can be attributed to several factors, including the specific computational method employed, the adopted ice model, and the particular binding sites investigated in this study.

-Open-shell species pose significant computational challenges due to multireference characteristics and the need to account for static and dynamic correlation effects.
-Accurately capturing the true energy of these species requires a sensitive and careful approach, often involving multireference wave function theories (e.g., coupled cluster method) and perturbation methods (e.g., M\o{}ller-Plesset method).
+Open-shell species pose significant computational challenges due to multi-reference characteristics and the need to account for static and dynamic correlation effects.
+Accurately capturing the true energy of these species requires a sensitive and careful approach, often involving multi-reference wave function theories (e.g., the coupled cluster method) and perturbation methods (e.g., the M\o{}ller-Plesset method).
 Although these techniques can provide highly accurate results, they come with a substantial computational cost.
-The combination of the $\omega$B97X-D functional and the 6-311+G(d,p) basis set offers a strong solution to achieve a practical balance between accuracy and efficiency.
+The combination of the $\omega$B97X-D functional and the 6-311+G(d,p) basis set offers a practical balance between accuracy and efficiency.
 The $\omega$B97X-D functional is crucial for handling the complex electronic structures inherent to radicals and is a versatile tool for studying a wide range of systems.
 The 6-311+G(d,p) basis set, with its valence triple-$\zeta$ quality and added polarization functions, further enhances the accuracy by providing a flexible and detailed description of electron density, especially where electron distribution is uneven due to unpaired electrons.
 This combination is not necessarily the best or most accurate option available.
 Still, it is a well-considered choice that delivers a high degree of accuracy while keeping computational costs relatively low.
-Furthermore, we believe our methodology with careful structural optimization and analysis is robust enough to be applied to other radical species and, more generally, to species with challenging electronic structures. }
+Furthermore, we believe that our methodology, with careful structural optimization and analysis, is robust enough to be applied to other radical species and, more generally, to species with challenging electronic structures.

-\section{Astrophysical Implications}
+\section{Astrophysical implications}

 It is crucial to comprehend the impact of the newly computed BEs on interstellar ice chemistry, as some of them differ from the values used in the past few decades.
 We outline the implications of these computed values below.